What to do in Porto in the rain?

 Go listen to fado in Porto

-What is fado?
-We'll let you discover it during a rainy day in Porto.
-A melodious and nostalgic song accompanied by guitar, fado is part of Portuguese culture.
-Experience this tradition in a café while sipping port, or book a one-hour concert at a club or music store.
-You will be overwhelmed by this song full of emotions which does not leave you indifferent.
-To combine pleasure and discovery, cellars even offer port tastings accompanied by fado.
-Forget the rain for a day, let yourself be carried away by the sweet voice of the Fadists.
+What is fado ?
+We'll let you discover it for yourself on a rainy day in Porto.
+A melodious and nostalgic song accompanied by guitar, fado is an integral part of Portuguese culture.
+Discover this tradition in a café while sipping port, or book an hour-long concert in a club or music shop.
+You'll be swept away by this deeply moving song.
+To combine pleasure and discovery, some wine cellars even offer port tastings accompanied by fado.
+Forget the rain for a day, and let yourself be carried away by the sweet voices of the fado singers.

-To know and listen to fado, read our article which explains everything about this Portuguese song.
+Learn about and listen to fado ; read our article which explains everything about this Portuguese song.

-Take a ride on a tram or tourist bus
+Take a ride on a tram or a tourist bus

-Don't stay cooped up, there are plenty of ways to visit Porto without getting wet.
-One of them is to take public transport to explore the neighborhoods.
-Climb aboard a typical wooden tram from the era, a must-see in Porto, established on 3 lines that cross the city.
-Make a few stops when the sun appears before continuing your excursion well sheltered by the tram.
-Do you want explanations?
-Travel by tourist bus for a guided tour of the city without fear of bad weather.
-Stories, anecdotes and touches of humor will brighten your day despite the forecast clouds.
+Don't stay indoors; there are plenty of ways to explore Porto without getting wet.
+One of them is to use public transport to discover the different neighborhoods.
+Hop aboard a classic wooden tram, a Porto icon with three lines crisscrossing the city.
+Make a few stops when the sun comes out before continuing your journey, comfortably sheltered by the tram.
+Want some explanations?
+Travel by tourist bus for a guided tour of the city without worrying about bad weather.
+Stories, anecdotes, and touches of humor will brighten your day despite the forecast of clouds.

 Read our article to learn how to use Porto's trams.